10 Things To Do in Butte

 10. Our Lady of the Rockies

-One of the most unusual attractions in a town of unusual attractions, Our Lady of the Rockies is impossible to miss.
-Ninety feet tall and perched on the top of the Eastern Ridge, the concrete statue of Mary is a remarkable tribute to a troubled time in Butte’s history.
-Our Lady of the Rockies can, of course, be seen from nearly anywhere in town, but if you are interested, you can also take a bus up the mountain to the statue itself for extraordinary views of the valley below.
+One of the most unusual attractions in a town of unusual attractions, Our Lady of the Rockies, is nearly impossible to miss.
+Standing 90 feet tall and perched atop the eastern ridge above town, this concrete statue of Mary was built as a tribute during a difficult chapter in Butte’s history.
+You can spot her from almost anywhere in town, but those who want a closer look can take a bus tour up the mountain to the base of the statue for extraordinary views of Butte and the surrounding valley.